oashour/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third-year condensed matter theory student at UC Berkeley, working with [Sinéad Griffin](https://sineadgriffin.com) and [James Analytis](https://physics.berkeley.edu/people/faculty/james-analytis).
-My research interests include *ab initio* studies of topological systems.
-I am currently particularly interested in both time-reversal symmetric (TRS-TI) and antiferromagnetic topological insulators (AFTI), as well as topological sensors for dark matter detection.
-Presently, I am additionally studying nanoscale Turing pattern formation.
-I have previously worked with [Steven G. Louie](https://louie.Berkeley.edu) on first-principles studies of TRS-TIs.
+I am a fourth-year condensed matter theory PhD student at UC Berkeley, working with [Sinéad Griffin](https://sineadgriffin.com) at LBL.
+I am primarily interested in harnessing the interplay between topology and phonons in quantum materials for quantum sensing.
+I am generally method-agnostic, but I often use *ab initio* approaches such as density functional theory and GW calculations to study a variety of topological systems and their electronic and phononic properties.
+Recently, I have been studying higher-order topological insulators, and strain- and phonon-driven topological phase transitions, for applications in dark matter detection.

-Prior to joining the physics PhD program, I spent 2 years as a Berkeley Graduate Fellow exploring my interests in mathematical physics and both condensed matter theory and experiment, culminating in an MS in applied physics from the [AS&T program](http://ast.berkeley.edu).
+Prior to joining the physics PhD program, I spent 2 years as a Berkeley Graduate Fellow and earned my MS in applied physics from the [AS&T program](http://ast.berkeley.edu) in 2019.
+I earned my BS from Texas A&M University in 2017, where I worked on classical integrable systems, particularly nonlinear Schödinger equations.

-I earned my BS in electrical engineering from Texas A&M University in 2017, with an emphasis in optics and a [thesis](https://oaktrust.library.tamu.edu/handle/1969.1/188543) in mathematical physics.
-At A&M, I studied integrable systems with professors [Siu A. Chin](https://physics.tamu.edu/directory/siu-chin/) and [Milivoj R. Belić](https://physics.tamu.edu/directory/milivoj-belic/), exploring the mathematical physics of the nonlinear Schrödinger hierarchy.
-I additionally pursued experimental and computational work at the [Rentzepis](https://engineering.tamu.edu/electrical/profiles/rentzepis-peter.html) lab in ultrafast x-ray diffraction and biophysics.

 I am the developer of a Julia package for sovling nonlinear Schrödinger equations, known as [NonlinearSchrodinger.jl](https://github.com/oashour/NonlinearSchrodinger.jl).

-On a personal level, my hobbies include building mechanical keyboards, 3D printing and home automation.
-I live with my wife, two cats ([1](media/cat1.jpeg), [2](media/cat2.JPG)) and [puppy](media/puppy.jpeg) in the SF Bay Area.
+On a personal level, my hobbies include building mechanical keyboards, reading, and computer RPGs.
+I live with my wife, two cats and dog in the SF Bay Area.

 I keep a website for my notes, academic and otherwise, which can be accessed [here](https://ashour.dev).